Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning: Experiments

 \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt,partopsep=0pt] \item How do different distributions for sampling the waypoint $s_t^w$ affect \Method's success? \item Is the objective of action invariance $\mathcal{I}$ necessary in \Method? \item How do $\lambda$ and $p$, the two hyperparameters that affect the geometric sampling of $s_t^w$, change \Method's performance? \end{itemize}

-\paragraph{Should we use action invariance?} \cref{tab:I_abl} shows that when using the same set of hyperparameters, imposing action invariance as an explicit term helps to learn a much better critic, as compared to only using $\mathcal{L}_{\mathcal{T}_\beta}$.
+\paragraph{Should we use action invariance for value learning?} \cref{tab:I_abl} shows that when using the same set of hyperparameters, imposing action invariance as an explicit term helps to learn a much better critic, as compared to only using $\mathcal{L}_{\mathcal{T}_\beta}$.
+Additionally, we also implemented value learning via expectile loss, described in \citep{kostrikov2022offline}.
+While expectile loss performed well as a value learning objective, it performed considerably worse than action invariance, which validates the theoretical results shown in \cref{app:proof}.

 \paragraph{How should we sample our waypoints?} We first evaluate the best distribution to sample future waypoints. \cref{tab:sampling_abl} shows that when using a geometric distribution, we achieved much better performance than using a uniform distribution or using a fixed interval.
 We believe that since the goals are sampled via a geometric distribution, matching the waypoint with another geometric distribution helps the network to generalize better between the two separate observations.